otacke/h5p-content-compiler/README.md

-# H5P Grid view
+# H5P Content Compiler
-Present H5P exercises to choose from a grid view.
+Present H5P exercises to choose from a content-compiler view.

 ## Getting started
 Clone this repository with git and check out the branch that you are interested